ILIAS-eLearning/ILIAS/libs/bower/README.md

 # How to add dependencies with bower in ILIAS

-**New dependencies need to be approved by the Jour Fixe of the ILIAS society or on behalf of the Technical Board.**
+**New dependencies MUST be approved by the Jour Fixe of the ILIAS society or by the Technical Board.**

 ## Dependencies for production
 - Comment all lines in libs/.gitignore which begin with bower/